 Everybody needs someone to talk to about their thoughts and feelings.
 Typically these conversations occur with your significant other.
-But when the discussion is about your significant other or that your relationship seems to be going off track, it is natural to turn to friends and family members.
+But when the discussion is about your significant other, or your relationship seems to be going off track, it is natural to turn to friends and family members.
 There's nothing wrong with this - but we should remember that venting your emotions and asking for credible advice are very different things.
 Almost everybody feels better once they've expressed how they feel in their own words, but it is in helping you figure out the next step that free couples counseling often falls short.

 People And Preconceptions